-At the time of this blog post, the Uniform Bar Exam (UBE) has been officially adopted by 33 states and one jurisdiction.
-The UBE was first adopted in 2011 by just three states (Alabama, Missouri and North Dakota), and now there are plans to implement this “universal” testing format going out as far as 2021 (Texas).
+At the time of this blog post, the Uniform Bar Exam (UBE) has been officially adopted by 32 states and one jurisdiction.
+The UBE was first adopted in 2011 by just three states (Alabama, Missouri and North Dakota).
+Now there are plans to implement this “universal” testing format going out as far as 2021 (Texas).

 INSTANT RECIPROCITY, MAXIMIZING JOB OPPORTUNITIES

-Today, with more than half of the U.S. administering the UBE, students are benefiting from instant reciprocity, an immediate benefit right after passing the bar exam.
-With a high enough score, you can cast a much wider net to expand your job search, faster, into all states that have adopted the UBE.
-That makes you more marketable to employers in different parts of the country, who are looking to hire to meet greater demand, in areas less inundated with legal practitioners.
+Today, more than half of the United States administers the UBE.
+Students are benefiting from instant reciprocity, an immediate benefit right after passing the bar exam.
+With a high enough score, you can expand your job search, faster, into all UBE states.
+That makes you more marketable to employers in different parts of the country.
+You can target those firms and companies looking to hire to meet greater demand in areas less inundated with legal practitioners.

 Many student have taken advantage of this mobility.
 Since 2011, roughly 12,000 UBE test takers have transferred their scores to a jurisdiction where they did not take the bar, according to Judith A. Gundersen, President of the National Conference of Bar Examiners (NCBE)*.

 “Lawyers are more mobile than they once were.
 No longer do lawyers settle in one state and practice in that state until retirement,” said Jeffrey Ward, President of the Tennessee Board of Law Examiners**.